[Updated October 26, 2021] During our 2009 visit to Blue Ridge, Georgia, restaurants were not really among the small town’s major selling points.

 During our recent visit (which was anonymous), we didn’t experience any of the above.
 But we went during lunch on a slow weekday, so maybe timing is everything here?

-Whereas other Blue Ridge restaurants on this list are all about culinary quality and ambiance, Toccoa Riverside is all about location.
-The mountain lodge building sits on a gorgeous stretch of the river, with loads of indoor and outdoor seating taking full advantage of the incredible views.
+Whereas other Blue Ridge restaurants on this list are all about culinary quality and ambiance, this one is all about location.
+The mountain lodge building sits on a gorgeous stretch of the Toccoa River, with loads of indoor and outdoor seating taking full advantage of the incredible views.

 We focused on their “Award-Winning Seafood,” including a delicious Smoked Fish Dip and delicately Fried Calamari with marinara for starters.
 My Smoked Trout Pasta with linguini and veggies was good, but Mary’s Pecan-Crusted Trout with sweet butter was the standout dish.

 My advice?
-Visit during off hours, or do what we did and call in a pickup order and have a picnic in their amazing lounge area, at a table mere steps from the Toccoa River! –by Bret Love; photos by Bret Love & Mary Gabbett unless otherwise noted
+Visit during off hours, or call in a pickup order and have a picnic in their amazing lounge area, at a table mere steps from the river! –by Bret Love; photos by Bret Love & Mary Gabbett unless otherwise noted

 BEST PLACES TO STAY IN BLUE RIDGE, GA